 Because it’s not that simple.
 Even more difficult to understand is the fact that we can’t get down there to explore with our eyes.
 In some places, the pressure of the ocean and gravity equals that of 50 jumbo jets resting right on top of you.
 And that’s before you even consider the fact that at great depths there is absolutely no visibility.
 It’s not just a matter of presenting a light source; it’s also about how far said light can stretch, which at the bottom of the ocean is not very far.

 That doesn’t necessarily mean it’s not happening.
 Already scientists and researchers are planning to map and explore the far reaches of the ocean floor.
 Thanks to modern technology the process can be much more efficient and accurate.
 We may even be able to locate valuable resources that can be retrieved for use back on the surface, such as copper, nickel, and cobalt.

-It will, however, take quite a bit of time, dedication, and resources including money.
+It will, however, take quite a bit of time, dedication, and resources to really understand the oceans that make up a major part of our world.
 More importantly, it will take a lot of scientists and researchers working together to achieve one common goal, but it may be possible that one day we will no longer have explored more of space than of the ocean.

 Have your own ideas, comments, or questions to share on conservation and environmental awareness?
 Contact me to learn more about how you can help make the world a better place.